PetrKryslUCSD/FinEtoolsDeforNonlinear.jl/README.md

 ## News

-- 07/28/2019: Implemented automatic differentiation in material models.
+- 10/12/2019: Corrected a design flaw in the matrix utilities module.

 [Past news](oldnews.md)